extension-js/extension.js/programs/develop/webpack/plugin-extension/feature-resolve/README.md

 - Static string literals, static template literals, and simple `+` concatenations of static strings are rewritten.
 - HTTP/Data/Chrome/moz-extension URLs and glob patterns are ignored.
-- Transform is printer-driven and produces sourcemaps.
+- Transform uses SWC for AST discovery and `magic-string` for literal-only edits, preserving JSX/TSX shape, and produces sourcemaps when edits occur.

 ### Diagnostics (examples)